Păstorel Teodoreanu: Scattered texts

+Anti-communist apocrypha

 Urban folklore and communist prosecutors recorded a wide array of anti-communist epigrams, attributed (in some cases, dubiously) to Al. O. Teodoreanu.
-In early 1947, the outlawed National Peasants' Party (PNȚ) was putting out leaflets featuring political satires of the new regime; PNȚ man Liviu Tudoraș argues that two such works were by Teodoreanu.
-Păstorel the purported author of licentious comments about communist writer Veronica Porumbacu and her vagina, and about the "arselicking" communist associate, Petru Groza.Pîrjol, p.
-25 The latter is also ridiculed in one piece which is more generically about government policies after the Soviet occupation of Romania:
+In early 1947, the outlawed PNȚ was putting out leaflets featuring political satires of the new regime; PNȚ man Liviu Tudoraș argues that two such works were by Teodoreanu.
+Păstorel is definitively known to have attacked communist literati—"destroy[ing]" the aspiring poet Marcel Breslașu with four lines which attacked his chosen pseudonym, and much later ridiculing the scholarly aspirations of Alexandru Piru.
+He is also the purported author of licentious comments about communist writer Veronica Porumbacu and her vagina, and about the "arselicking" communist associate, Petru Groza.
+The latter is also ridiculed in one piece which is more generically about government policies after the Soviet occupation of Romania:

-Other epigrams ridiculed the intellectual abilities of Groza's cabinet members, and especially the Minister of Agriculture, :
+Other epigrams ridiculed the intellectual abilities of Groza's cabinet members, and especially the Minister of Agriculture, Romulus Zăroni:

 Elsewhere, Păstorel asks listeners to answer him a riddle: who has failing grades for conduct in school "but holds sway over the country"?
 The prize for respondents is "20 years behind bars."
 One other piece, written after the Tito–Stalin split of 1949, alleges that Georgi Dimitrov had been murdered by the Soviets.
 Tradition also credits him with the corrosive joke about the Statue of the Soviet Liberator, a monument which towered over Bucharest from 1946:

 Elsewhere, Teodoreanu derided the communists' practice of enrolling former members of the fascist Iron Guard, nominal enemies, into their own Workers' Party.
 His unflattering verdict on this unexpected fusion of the political extremes was mirrored by co-defendant Dinu Pillat, in the novel Waiting for the Last Hour.
 Teodoreanu's famous stanza is implicitly addressed to "Captain" Corneliu Zelea Codreanu, the Guard's founder and patron saint:

 The political epigrams also record Teodoreanu's reception of the "Secret Speech", which marked the onset of De-Stalinization: